Get your home and yard ready for winter with this early fall cleaning list.

 12. Winterize the air conditioning unit – If you live in a hard winter area you will want to get your AC ready for winter.
 This can be as simple as cleaning it and then covering it to protect it from the elements.

-13. Check weather stripping on doors, caulk around windows – This can be spread out over the month, room by room if you like.
-Make sure that the weather stripping around doors is in good condition, feel the caulking around windows for signs of air coming in, and make repairs as needed.
+13. Check weather stripping on doors, and caulk around windows – This chore can be spread out over the month, room by room if you like.
+Make sure that the weather stripping around doors is in good condition.
+Feel the caulking around windows for signs of air coming in, and make repairs as needed.

 14. Have the fireplace/chimney cleaned and inspected – If you have a fireplace, get the chimney cleaned and inspected by a professional to ensure it is in working order and ready to use.

 15. Give your heat system a test run – At the first sign of a cool day let your heat run for a bit, and call for service if needed.

 16. Dust fan blades and light fixtures – Give all the fans and light fixtures throughout the house a thorough cleaning, then reverse the direction of the fans to optimize your energy savings.

 17. Vacuum out couch – Clean out the last of summer’s sand and other tiny bits to get ready for entertaining, and add some cozy thick throw blankets to enjoy.

 18. Give the oven a thorough clean out – As it cools we turn to comfort foods like casseroles and baked goods to get us through.
 It is best to start with a clean oven!
 Also, pull your oven away from the wall and clean it underneath if you haven’t recently.

 19. Go through kitchen drawers, purge and wipe out – Soon you will be bringing out nutcrackers, extra soup ladles, and other items.
 Make way by thinning out unused pieces to toss or donate.